srhariha/SpatioTemporalSEIR/doc/faq.md

 the pairwise aerial distance between LSGs (extracted from GIS maps).
 We also make an indirect use of the statistics on daily commute distance of non-agricultural workers in Kerala (from 2011 census data).

+## Do you use any patient data?

+*No.* The simulator runs based on the intital seed given by the user.

 ## What are the factors which influence the projections?